 Rage Against the Heavens: Ahab.
 The author directly states that Ahab has come to project all of the evil in the world onto Moby Dick, as if the white whale is the living personification of evil and bad fortune.
 Ahab himself acknowledges that he hates the whale that crippled him not so much as a mere whale, but for what it represents: bad luck, fate, the harsh nature of a post-Eden fallen world, whatever you want to call it.
 Ahab's anger, as the author put it, is the sum total of all of the anger of humanity going back to when Adam was kicked out of the Garden of Eden, anger at an imperfect world in which bad things can happen.
 Ahab sees the white whale as the living personification of all of this, and thus, something in the flesh which he can actually fight and kill.

-Recycled IN SPACE!: A French comic book reuses the story in, well, space.
+Recycled In Space: A French comic book reuses the story in, well, space.
 The whalers are Asteroid Miners, the harpoons are nuclear warheads, the kraken is a dwarf star, and Moby Dick is a (possibly) sentient comet.
+Stark Trek II The Wrath Of Khan also uses Ahab's obsession with the white whale as a metaphor for Khan's self-destructive appetite for revenge.

 Ripped from the Headlines: The whale was based off of a similarly destructive albino sperm whale named Mocha Dick that plagued Bermuda.